Naseefabu/HFTRepo/async_logger/readme.md

 In the application thread we push the logging message to lockfree queue where thread 2 busy spin on the queue and saves it to disk.
 Lock-free data structures are data structures that are thread and interrupt safe without having to use mutual exclusion mechanisms.
 Locking has non-neglegible runtime cost as each lock requires a syscall.
-Application thread is not blocked while logging the message it will just push the message to the lockfree queue, where write thread will run on its own saving to disk.
+Application thread is not blocked while logging the message it will just push the message to the lockfree queue, where writer() thread will run on its own saving to disk.

 ### Architecture